 Leading Educators partners with schools and districts to maximize the leadership development of highly effective teachers.
 Our goal is to bolster the talent pipeline via identifying and training strong potential teacher-leaders and, in turn, increase student achievement and develop the skills and sustainability of teachers on our teacher-leaders' teams.

-In 2008, Leading Educators and Teaching Leaders in the United Kingdom launched programs to better serve and develop mid-tier teacher-leaders.
+In 2008, a new model to support teacher-leaders was founded both in London and in New Orleans.
 In the summer of 2011, Leading Educators emerged from a pilot phase, received independent 501c3 status, and began national expansion.
 Leading Educators’ theory of change is that by simultaneously retaining high-quality teacher-leaders and increasing their reach to drive student achievement, high need schools will be able to close the achievement gap.
-This theory is supported by research that demonstrates the impact of distributed leadership and collaboration on raising student achievement.
-(Harris and Chapman, 2002)
+This theory is supported by research that demonstrates the impact of distributed leadership and collaboration on raising student achievement .

 Leading Educators offers a two-year Fellowship program as well as series of customized Strategic Support Initiatives to schools and districts.
 All programs focus on developing the impact and reach of teacher-leaders in the core curricular areas of Instructional Leadership, Core Beliefs and Mindsets, Cultural Leadership, and Management of Self and Others.
 Participating educators learn how to leverage distributed leadership to more effectively execute goals within their sphere of school influence, to lead teams of educators to increase student achievement, and to improve school cultural environments to promote learning and aspiration.